metacpan/metacpan-cpan-extracted/distros/C/CGI-Info/README.md

 [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=CGI-Info](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=CGI-Info).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

+params() returns a ref which means that calling routines can change the hash for other routines.
+Take a local copy before making amendments to the table if you don't want unexpected things to happen.

 # SEE ALSO